 The differential of the~$E_1$ page of the above spectral sequence is explicit.
-It is induced by the differentials of the Orlik-Solomon bi-complex and the Gysin and pullback morphisms corresponding to inclusions of strata.
+It is induced by the differentials of the Orlik--Solomon bi-complex and the Gysin and pullback morphisms corresponding to inclusions of strata.

 In the case of an arrangement of hypersurfaces~$(\L,\varnothing,\lambda)$, this gives a spectral sequence